-On the morning of April 22, 2026, a violent chemical reaction tore through a building at the Catalyst Refiners plant in Institute, West Virginia, killing two workers, leaving one person in critical condition, and sending approximately 30 others to area hospitals.
+On the morning of April 22, 2026, a violent chemical reaction tore through a building at the Catalyst Refiners plant in Institute, West Virginia, killing two workers, sending approximately 30 individuals to area hospitals.
 Among the injured were seven emergency responders who rushed to the scene and were themselves exposed to the toxic gas release.

-The incident has shaken the Kanawha Valley community and raised serious questions about workplace safety, chemical handling procedures, and corporate accountability.
+The incident has shaken the Kanawha Valley community and raised serious questions about workplace safety.
 Investigations are now underway at both the state and federal level, including reviews by OSHA and the National Chemical Safety Board.

 If you or a family member were injured in this incident, or if you lost a loved one, you may have significant legal rights.
 The Lyon Firm is actively monitoring this case and is available to speak with affected individuals and families at no cost.